SkyTrain (Vancouver)

 The name "SkyTrain" was coined for the system during Expo 86 because the first line (Expo) principally runs on elevated guideway outside of Downtown Vancouver, providing panoramic views of the metropolitan area.
 SkyTrain uses the world's third-longest cable-supported transit-only bridge, known as SkyBridge, to cross the Fraser River.

 With the opening of the Evergreen Extension on December 2, 2016, SkyTrain became the longest rapid transit system in Canada and the longest fully automated driverless system in the world.
 The total lengths of the automated lines of the Shanghai Metro, Singapore MRT, Kuala Lumpur Rapid KL, Dubai Metro and Riyadh Metro have since surpassed those of SkyTrain.

 SkyTrain has 54 stations served by three lines: the Expo Line, the Millennium Line, and the Canada Line.
 The Expo and Millennium Lines are operated by British Columbia Rapid Transit Company under contract from TransLink (originally BC Transit), a regional government transportation agency.
 The Canada Line is operated on the same principles by the private concessionaire ProTrans BC under contract to TransLink and is an integrated part of the regional transport system.
-SkyTrain uses a fare system shared with other local transit services and is policed by the Metro Vancouver Transit Police.
-SkyTrain attendants (STAs) provide first aid, emergency response, directions and customer service, inspect fares, monitor train faults, and operate the trains manually if necessary.
+SkyTrain uses a fare system shared with other local transit services and is policed by the Metro Vancouver Transit Police who can enforce fares and write infraction tickets.
+SkyTrain attendants (STAs) provide first aid, emergency response, directions and customer service, monitor train faults, and operate the trains manually if necessary.